ciaoidea/Holo.Codec/README.md

 diversity** very naturally:

-- chunks can be spread across multiple frequency bands or physical links (for example, different space‑ground paths); any subset of received chunks still reconstructs a valid image or audio track
+- chunks can be spread across multiple frequency bands or physical links (for example, different space-ground paths); any subset of received chunks still reconstructs a valid image or audio track
 - chunks can be transmitted in cyclic schedules over time, so that receivers can attach to the stream at any point, immediately reconstruct a coarse version,